Dec 3, 2018

 Repeated Injury or Workspace Related Injury

 As you know, not all workplace injuries are due to a random accident at work or risky occupational hazard.
 Many of us feel the effects of long hours sitting at a desk in our joints, low back and neck.
 Repetitive injuries such as carpal tunnel are often related to office-type jobs where you type or move a mouse all day.
 Workers’ compensation for these cases may cover some but not all the treatment, as many of the injuries result in life-long pain.
 If you are suffering from an injury related to your desk job, you need to discuss your case with our team.
-At The Law Offices of Nathaniel F. Hansford, LLC our Atlanta workers’ compensation attorneys can help you secure the compensation that you need to cover your medical expenses and lost wages.
+At Hansford McDaniel LLC our Atlanta workers’ compensation attorneys can help you secure the compensation that you need to cover your medical expenses and lost wages.

 There are many ways to lessen injury, relieve pain and create a more comfortable workspace, reducing your need for medical help and workers’ compensation.
 These modifications are critical for those who spend long hours in one space for their occupation.

 - Adjust your chair: Adjust chair height and seat position to accommodate your height and posture.
 Lean back, utilizing your back rest and keep both feet flat on the floor or a footrest for shorter employees.
 Sit with thighs parallel to the floor and shoulders relaxed and back.
 These adjustments can help alleviate back injury pain.

 - Move your keyboard: Bring your keyboard to your hands, not your hands to your keyboard.
 Leaning forward to type and breaking contact with your backrest, can be a major cause of back pain.
 Your keyboard should lay flat, ideally on your lap, and wrists should be parallel to the floor, lowering risk of carpal tunnel.